philipturner/amx-benchmarks/README.md

 ## Linear Algebra Benchmark: GFLOPS/k

 GFLOPS is not a plural noun.
 GFLOPS is a rate: (G)Billion (FL)Floating Point (OP)Operations per (S)Second.
-People sometimes say GFLOPS/second to clarify.
-That translates to GFLOP/second/second.
-Data throughput is a measure of speed.
-Speed requires units of velocity, not acceleration.
+The term GFLOPS/second is often used to remove ambiguity, except that translates to GFLOP/second/second.
+Data throughput is a measure of speed - speed requires units of velocity, not acceleration.
+Therefore, this repository uses the original term GFLOPS.

 GFLOPs is a plural noun.
 Occasionally, I use GFLOPs to specify the number of floating-point operations required for a linear algebra operation.
-Pay close attention to the capitalization of `s`.
-Source code in this repository should use `numGFLOP(S|s)` to clarify the difference, while respecting the convention of camel case.
+The capitalization of `s` will distinguish the metric from GFLOPS.
+There are not many other concise, consistent ways to describe both of these terms.

 TODO: Explain O(kn^3), uncertainty in computational complexity, universal measure of time-to-solution (agnostic of precision or algorithm), visualize GFLOPS/k like the slope of a line, GFLOPS/0.25k for complex-valued operations to normalize for ALU utilization